-Transmitting antennas are used to radiate energy in the form of radio waves Receiving antennas -- to capture that energy Somebody told that the receiving antenna during the reception also radiates radio waves
+Transmitting antennas used to radiate RF energy, whereas receiving antennas designed to capture RF energy Somebody told that receiving antennas, radiate radio waves during the reception Is it a true fact or a slip of the tongue?

-Is it a true fact or a slip of the tongue?
+• It is true...